-The pneumatically driven air amplifier manufactured by MAXIMATOR is a selfcontrolling, oscillating pressure booster and is used for transporting and compressing pressurised air and nitrogen.

-These instructions are applicable for the air amplifier models MPLV4, MPLV7, SPLV3, SPLV10 and GPLV5 (only referred to as "compressor" in other sections and chapters) and with a serial number of greater than 23000001.
+The pneumatically driven air amplifier from MAXIMATOR is a self-reversing, oscillating pressure intensifier and is used to deliver and compress air and nitrogen without the use of oil.
+The drive fluid and compressed fluid are fed from the same supply line and are therefore identical in terms of pressure and fluid.
+These instructions apply to air amplifier models MPLV2/SPLV2/GPLV2 (in the sections below referred to as "compressor") and with a serial number of above 23000001.

-The general drawing supplied along the models is an integral component of these instructions and must be kept in safe custody along with them.
+The provided general drawing is an integral part of these instructions and thus must be stored together.